 Figure 1.50: Default rate within education levels

-Similar to example 2 in Figure 1.49, it looks like a straight-line fit would probably not be the best description of the data here.
+Similar to Example 2 in Figure 1.49, it looks like a straight-line fit would probably not be the best description of the data here.
 In case a feature has a non-linear effect like this, it may be better to use a more complex algorithm such as a decision tree or random forest.
 Or, if a simpler and more interpretable linear model such as logistic regression is desired, we could avoid an ordinal encoding and use a different way of encoding categorical variables.
 A popular way of doing this is called one-hot encoding (OHE).

 OHE is a way to transform a categorical feature, which may consist of text labels in the raw data, into a numerical feature that can be used in mathematical models.

 Let's learn about this in an exercise.
-And if you are wondering why a logistic regression is more interpretable and a random forest is more complex, we will be learning about these concepts in detail during the rest of the book.
+And if you are wondering why a logistic regression is more interpretable and a random forest is more complex, we will be learning about these concepts in detail in later chapters.

-Note

-Some machine learning packages, for instance, certain R packages or newer versions of the Spark platform for big data, will handle categorical variables without assuming they are ordinal.
-Always be sure to carefully read the documentation to learn what the model will assume about the features, and how to specify whether a variable is categorical, if that option is available.

 Exercise 7: Implementing OHE for a Categorical Feature

 In this exercise, we will "reverse engineer" the EDUCATION feature in the dataset to obtain the text labels that represent the different education levels, then show how to use pandas to create an OHE.
+As a preliminary step, please set up the environment and load in the progress from previous exercises:

+import pandas as pd

+import matplotlib as mpl #additional plotting functionality

+mpl.rcParams['figure.dpi'] = 400 #high resolution figures

+df_clean_2 = pd.read_csv('../Data/df_clean_2_01.csv')

 First, let's consider our EDUCATION feature, before it was encoded as an ordinal.
 From the data dictionary, we know that 1 = graduate school, 2 = university, 3 = high school, 4 = others.
 We would like to recreate a column that has these strings, instead of numbers.
 Perform the following steps to complete the exercise: